troyyxk/legends_of_valor/src/README.md

 1. Navigate to the directory after downloading the project
-2. Run the following instructions on command line in the src folder: javac *.java java Main.java
+2. Run the following instructions on command line in the src folder: javac *.java java Main

 Code tested on Windows PowerShell locally.

 Bonus:
 -------------------------------------------------------------------------------------------------
-1. Music played at the beginning when selecting heroes
-2. Colorful output on terminal
+1. Colorful output on terminal
-3. Factory design pattern is use for generating placeable
+2. Factory design pattern is use for generating placeable
-2. MVC for market, HeroGallary
+3. MVC for market, HeroGallary
-3. the board is able to be scalable to different width length
+4. the board is able to be scalable to different width length
-4. this project enable add different number of players into teams
+5. this project enable add different number of players into teams
-5. it is able to add different numbers of teams
+6. it is able to add different numbers of teams